 Public Interests and Private Relationships

-- How could democracy, the rule of law, and fundamental/human rights be best safeguarded in non-state law, private self-regulation, privatised public services, and other private governance phenomena?
+- How could democracy, the rule of law, and fundamental/human rights be best safeguarded in non-state law, private self-regulation, privatized public services, and public-private (global) governance?

 - What justifies the application in a certain country of private (or semi-public) laws and governance arrangements of other countries?